 Preaward Spending Risk Example 1: How the Guarantee Account Works

 An award is expected in two months and a graduate student is working in this area now and needs to be funded.
 What should you do?
 If the sponsor authorized preaward spending, request an early PTA.
 This will require the PI to identify an unrestricted PTA to guarantee payment of the expenses, in case the sponsored project is not awarded.

 The student’s effort should not be charged to a project which does not benefit from that effort.
 Such a charge is both unallowable and unallocable, and cannot be approved, even if you intend to transfer the charges later.

 Pre-award Spending Risk Example 2: Delayed Project Start Date

 Anticipated award start date of April 1 is ascertained through communication with the sponsor.

-The sponsor authorized preaward spending in writhing 90 days prior to award start date of January 1.
+The sponsor authorized pre-award spending in witing 90 days prior to award start date, that would be January 1.
 You can open an early PTA, and begin spending.